antrea-io/antrea/docs/design/ovs-pipeline.md

 ### AntreaPolicyIngressRuleTable (85)

-This table is very similar to [AntreaPolicyEgressRuleTable], but implement the ingress rules of Antrea-native Policies.
+This table is very similar to [AntreaPolicyEgressRuleTable], but implements the ingress rules of Antrea-native Policies.
 Depending on the tier to which the policy belongs to, the rules will be installed in a table corresponding to that tier.
 The ingress table to tier mappings is as follows: